Mjz86/c_colon/mcc.md

-unrestricted disables the exclusive mutibility borrow rule in the compiler.
+unrestricted disables the exclusive mutability borrow rule in the compiler.

- unrestricted often has to come with the unstable qualifier so explicit stable xor unstable qualification is required.
+ unrestricted often has to come with the unstable qualifier so explicit stable exclusive or unstable qualification is required.

-`represent_cxx` ( default only in fundemental  `cxx_T_t`)/ `no_represent_cxx`(default in any other type):
+`represent_cxx` ( default only in fundamental  `cxx_T_t`)/ `no_represent_cxx`(default in any other type):

 for this to be used  many rules need to be checked  to have a cxx compatible type ,

 for example  the alignment must not be fractional and must be at least `alignof(cxx_char_t)`,

-these types
+these types must be representable under the Itanium spec, for example virtual classes with `represent_cxx` must follow the Itanium spec for ABI layout,this requires some nasty trade-offs, for example , supporting unsafe interposition C colon and allowing two stage dynamic loaders ( the cxx one ignores mcc binary , the mcc one independently loads), this deep divide between these two ecosystem's ABI is limiting performance for mixed language code , however , if we did use cxx, cxx did use lib unwind , so we paid for cxx and lib unwind and the whole std cxx lib.

-noaliastype / aliastype
+`noaliastype` / `aliastype`

-aliastype means that any store/load/modification throgh this type can influence types outside the alias set.
+`aliastype` means that any store/load/modification through this type can influence types outside the alias set.

-mutexpr / `constexpr`
+`mutexpr` / `constexpr`